pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 * The shaders reference resources (buffers, textures, samplers) indirectly through **Bind Groups**

-* The pipeline has attributes that reference buffers indirectly through the internal state
+* The pipeline defines attributes that reference buffers indirectly through the internal state

-* Attributes feed data into the vertex shader, the vertex shader may feed data into the fragment shader
+* Attributes pull data out of buffers and feed the data into the vertex shader.

+* The vertex shader may feed data into the fragment shader

 * The fragment shader writes to textures indirectly through the render pass description